ology/techn.ology.net/blog/2022/06/16/simple-analog-clock-in-perl/index.markdown

                    : $radius;
             }

-That makes the hands look a bit more realistic for actualy clocksC. "in real life."
+That makes the hands look a bit more realistic for actual clocks.

 Finally replace the time values with rectangular coordinates: